LostArtefacts/TRX/docs/trx/lua/reference/LARA.md

     or [lua]`nil` if no target is locked.

 - [lua]`trx.lara.exposure_bar`
-    Reads/writes exposure timer (cold water bar).
+    Reads/writes Lara's exposure timer.
 The maximum value is 600.
-    If the cold bar setting is disabled on the game flow level, the health must be managed manually from LUA.
+    The current level must use damaging rooms flag for this property to work.

 - [lua]`trx.lara.air_bar`
     Reads/writes Lara's air timer.
 The maximum value is 1800.